chstan/autodiDAQt/docs/source/configuration.rst

 Configuring Applications
 ========================

-DAQuiri allows external (outside of the code) configuration via a configuration
+autodidaqt allows external (outside of the code) configuration via a configuration
 file: "config.json".
 An annotated copy of the defaults used is included here as a Python dictionary literal: